emt84/senior_design/README.md

 # senior_design
-Contains the code and info for my 2023 senior design project.
+Contains the code, cad, and info for our 2023 senior design project.